Skip to content

 """

-Calculate the variable unsigned integer length of `data`.
+Read the first variable unsigned integer in `data`.

 Arguments: